-Monofilament line or 'mono' is the most common type of fishing line used, both for freshwater and saltwater applications.
+Monofilament line or 'mono' is the most common type of fishing line used for recreational angling with rod and line, both for freshwater and saltwater applications.
 It is also the cheapest kind of fishing line available and is usually clear.
-Monofilament line has certain attributes that make it ideal for a wide range of applications.
+This popularity is because monofilament line has attributes that make it ideal for a wide range of applications.

-Monofilament line also has more stretch than other types of fishing line.
+Monofilament line also has more stretch than other types of fishing line, around 15–30% depending on the brand and breaking strain.
 Depending on the type of fish you are targeting, and how they fight, having more stretch in your line can help withstand violent head shakes and keep a fish hooked.

-The most important attribute of braided line is that it has a much smaller diameter than the same pound test of monofilament line.
-The smaller diameter allows you to put more of it on the spool of a fishing reel, plus it casts better and performs well in lots of different situations.
+The most important attribute of braided line is that it has a much smaller diameter than the same pound test of monofilament or fluorocarbon line.
+The smaller diameter allows you to put more of it on the spool of a fishing reel – plus it's very limp with zero memory and, thus, casts better and performs well in lots of different situations.

-Braided line has no stretch.
+Braided line also has no stretch.
 That attribute can be good or bad, depending on the application.
-Lack of stretch translates into more sensitivity, allowing you to feel a bite better.
-Knowing it doesn’t have stretch may make it necessary to loosen your drag or to use a lighter fishing rod to compensate for that lack of stretch.
+Lack of stretch translates into more sensitivity, allowing you to feel a bite, lure action or sinker hitting bottom better.
+Knowing it doesn’t have stretch may make it necessary to loosen your drag or to use a lighter–action fishing rod to compensate for that lack of stretch.

 However, the fibers can easily be damaged on harder structures such as a dock, reef or pier, on wrecks, a shark’s rough skin or the underside of a boat, so it’s not the best choice if you're fishing near hard structures like those.
 If you’re a beginner, braid can be tricky to handle so get it loaded onto your reel correctly and ask for advice on casting with braid at your tackle shop or search online for tips.